bennyz/notes/reading/rust-os.md

 ## A minimal Rust kernel

-The VGA text buffer is located at address `0xb8000`
+The VGA text buffer is located at address `0xb8000`.
+It is accessible via memory-mapped I/O (MMIO), By reading and writing to this address, we don't access RAM, but the VGA hardware itself.

 ```rust
 static HELLO: &[u8] = b"Hello World!";